GeolOil - How to detect Gas caps from well log curves

 3. A change on the slope of the vertical stress.

-The figure below ↓ shows a gas cross-over between neutron porosity and density porosity, and an increase in the fluid transit time
+A gas cross-over between neutron porosity and density porosity, and an increase in the fluid transit time

 ✔ NOTE: The GLOG file work-flow for this log is available for download with the set of optional interpretation examples.